WilcoTromp/Boids-Flocking-using-Python/README.md

 ```
 # Tips
 ```
-Do not place boids or predators on obstacles (the program crashes) Do not place to many boids at once (the program crashes)
+When downloading the exe file, windows might not want to run it, just click more info and then run anyway Or allow it through you anti-virus program using exceptions Do not place boids or predators on obstacles (the program crashes) Do not place to many boids at once (the program crashes)
 ```